rcrowther/django-taxonomy/README.md

 ## Admin
-You need a special admin from 'taxonomy.admins'.
-The admin adds a 'parent' field to Term creation and update, and routes CRUD operations through the API.
+You need a special admin found in 'taxonomy.admins'.
+The admin adds a 'parent' field to Term operations, and routes CRUD operations through the API.

 As usual, the admin needs a 'fields' attribute.
 One comment here, if you do not have a 'fields' statement, the 'parent' field is placed at the bottom of the form.
 Almost certainally, this is not what you want.
 Also, you will want the 'parent' field to show in most cases, so put 'parent' in the 'fields' list.